BSidesSF/bsidessf.github.io/_pages/privacy.md

 ## Donations

-BSidesSF via its providers Donorbox, PayPal, Square, Stripe, and any sub-processors collects the following information in order to facilitate your donation(s):
+BSidesSF via its providers Coinbase, Donorbox, PayPal, Square, Stripe, and any sub-processors collects the following information in order to facilitate your donation(s):

 * Name